apohl79/audiogridder/README.md

 ## Plugin Installation

 1. Install the PKG on OSX or the Setup EXE on Windows.
-(The installer includes the server and plugin binaries.)
+For Linux you have to extract the VST2/VST3 binaries into your plugin folders.
 2. Run your DAW and insert the AudioGridder plugin.
-3. Add your server endpoint(s) (IP or DNS name) by clicking the server icon (this needs to be done only once, as the server settings will be shared with new plugin instances)<br/>**Note:** Server and client have to be able to directly reach each other.
+3. The plugin will discover servers on the same network automatically via mDNS.
+If that does not work for you, you can add your server endpoint(s) (IP or DNS name) by clicking the server icon (this needs to be done only once, as the server settings will be shared with new plugin instances)<br/>**Note:** Server and client have to be able to directly reach each other.
 This is because the server will have to connect the client at initialization time.
 4. Add remote plugins.

 <p align="center">